datacryptchain/datacryptchain-python/README.txt

 2. Download the repository: http://git.stat59.com/stat59/datacryptchain.git
 3. pip install -r requirements.txt
 4. Switch to the directory including datacryptchain.py
-5. Build exectuable with pyinstaller datacryptchain.py --onefile
+5. Build executable with pyinstaller datacryptchain.py --onefile
-6. The exectuable will be built in the ~/dist directory
+6. The executable will be built in the ~/dist directory
 7. Move the executable to /usr/local/bin/